 ' P M Kh R

 The 'alep (ox-head) could be a logogram: 'ox' as the object of the verb.
 The P might function likewise, 'mouth'; or simply represent p, 'and' (copula, known in Ugaritic, for example).
 MKh would go nicely with Hebrew MeaHh, 'fatling'.
-The final R could have the same function as in V4: "first-class celebration" there, and here (in a context of animals for food) "a prime fatling".
+The final R could have the same function as in V4: "super celebration" there, and here (in a context of animals for food) "a prime fatling".

 Putting the pieces of this line of interpretation together, the result is: